eu-cdse/copernicus-browser/README.md

 * Run `npm run debug-translations` to replace all translation strings with "XXXXXX"
 * Run `npm run update-previews` to create layer preview images
 * Run `npm run update-metadata-cache` to create getCapabilities and configuration cache

+## Multilanguage support

+Thanks to the efforts of various people and institutions, you can use the Copernicus Browser in your native language.
+Since the Browser is under constant development not all parts might be already translated in all languages.

+Your language is missing or incomplete and you want to help with the translation?
+Contact us at megha.devaraju@sinergise.com for more information.

+Copernicus Browser, the evolution of EO Browser, shares many translations with its predecessor.
+A big thank you to everyone listed below (including those who didn't want to be publicly named) for their help in translating parts of the respective app.

+#### Wall of fame:
+- German: ESERO Austria/ESERO Germany
+- French: [CNES](https://cnes.fr/en), ESERO France, ESERO Luxembourg